edmondscommerce/edmondscommerce.github.io/source/_posts/2015-03-02-getting-rid-of-the-chain-of-quoted-replies-in-gmail.markdown

   display:block;
 }

-// Allow these to be expended when hovered
+// Allow these to be expanded when hovered
 .im:hover,
 .gmail_extra:hover
 {
   height:auto;
   max-height:250px;
   width:auto;